 {

-// Right edge of the spawn zone
+// Right boundary of the spawn area

 public GameObject RightSide;

-// List of item prefabs to spawn (e.g. fish, bomb)
+// List of prefabs to spawn (e.g. fish, bombs, etc.)

 public GameObject[] items;